Medical School - Preparation

 Medical School Prerequisites

-This table shows the courses that are most commonly completed by UC Berkeley students to fulfill medical school prerequisites.
-This table does not show every possible combination of courses available to satisfy requirements- for specific questions about your sequence, please reach out to our pre-health advisors.
+The categories below show the courses that are most commonly completed by UC Berkeley students to fulfill medical school prerequisites.
+This information does not show every possible combination of courses available to satisfy requirements- for specific questions about your sequence, please reach out to our pre-health advisors.

 Chem 1A/1AL, 3A/3AL, 3B/3BL, MCB 102 or Chem 135*

-*These are the two most common sequences for Berkeley pre-meds, but there are other ways to satisfy this requirement- i.e. taking more rigorous chem courses.
-For questions about your specific chem plan, please reach out to your pre-health advisors for guidance.
+*These are the two most common sequences for Berkeley pre-meds, but there are other ways to satisfy this requirement- for example, if you are in the College of Chemistry and taking advanced chemistry courses.
+For questions about your specific chemistry plan, please reach out to the Career Center pre-health advisors for guidance.

 Math 10A* & 10B*